 I have a enjoyed an excellent working relationship with my adviser and my other mentors at the university, among them Celia Applegate (now at Vanderbilt University), who directed my minor field in modern Germany, and David Walsh, who directed my other minor field in Art History and Monasticism.
 I am a member of a number of professional organizations, the most prominent being De Re Militari (the Society for Medieval Military History), the Society for the Study of the Crusades and the Latin East, and the Society for Military History.
 In 2010, I was fortunate enough to attend the Summer Seminar in Military History at West Point in the summer of 2010, where I received intensive (and fun) training in the Academy’s methodologies, teaching strategies, and material in the full chronological range of military history; this has proven extraordinarily useful for my current job.

-Hobbies outside of historical study are Shotokan karate, classical and acoustic guitar, drawing, movies, hitting the gym, and medieval martial arts.
-I also enjoy reading, and when I have the space (and time) I will look forward to working on military miniatures again, and playing my collection of Avalon Hill and GMT strategy games.
+Hobbies outside of historical study are Shotokan karate, classical and acoustic guitar, drawing, movies, hitting the gym, medieval martial arts, and hiking with my wife.
+I also enjoy reading (naturally), and when I have again the space (and time), I look forward playing my collection of Avalon Hill and GMT strategy games.